selloween/docker-keycloak-letsencrypt/README.md

-# keycloak-docker-ssl
+# Dockerized Keycloak with NGINX Proxy and Letsencrypt

-A simple Keycloak setup using nginx reverse proxy, docker gen and letsencrypt for generating SSL certs.
+A simple Keycloak setup using nginx reverkeycloak-docker-sslse proxy, docker gen and letsencrypt for generating SSL certs.
 Keycloak is a powerful Open Source Identity and Access Management application.

 ### Reference